Kyrgyz Khaganate

-The Kyrgyz Khaganate (also Yenisei Kyrgyz Khaganate or Kirghiz Khaganate) (Note: The Kyrgyz Khaganate self-defined itself as the State of the Kyrgyz (Old Turkic: 𐰴𐰃𐰻𐰴𐰕:𐰅𐰠, romanized: Qïrğïz El) or as the State of the God (Old Turkic: 𐱅𐰭𐰼𐰃:𐰅𐰠, romanized: Täŋri El) in some Yenisei inscriptions, such as: E1, E3, E7, E13, E14, E16, E44, and E73.) was a Turkic Khaganate centered in southern Siberia.
+The Kyrgyz Khaganate (also Yenisei Kyrgyz Khaganate or Kirghiz Khaganate) (Note: The Kyrgyz Khaganate may have referred to itself as the State of the Kyrgyz (Old Turkic: 𐰴𐰃𐰻𐰴𐰕:𐰅𐰠, romanized: Qïrğïz El).
+The expression Sacred Realm (Old Turkic: 𐱅𐰭𐰼𐰃:𐰅𐰠, romanized: Täŋri El) is attested in several Yenisei inscriptions, including E1, E3, E13, E14, E16, E44, E73, and E147.
+It often occurs with possessive and case suffixes, as in To My Sacred Realm (Old Turkic: 𐱅𐰭𐰼𐰃:𐰅𐰠𐰢𐰚𐰀, romanized: Täŋri Elimke).) was a Turkic khaganate centered in southern Siberia.
 After the defeat of the Uyghur Khaganate in the hands of the Kyrgyz in 840, they gained political prestige and, for a short period until the mid-10th century (c.
 925), established a nominal supremacy on the steppe.

 Many scholars have assumed that the Kyrgyz extended their control over the Mongolian Plateau after 840.
 However, as Michael Drompp observes, the Kyrgyz remained in their Yenisei homelands and there is no evidence of a permanent migration to the Tian Shan or beyond.

 Peter Golden likewise emphasizes that their domination was nominal and military in character and that they did not establish a centralized empire like the Gökturks or Uyghurs.
 In another work, Golden stresses that their power was real enough to defeat the Uighurs, but they did not create a lasting empire.
 Their authority was limited to the Yenisei region.
 According to the Cambridge History of Early Inner Asia, their ascendancy did not translate into territorial expansion.